Brazilian Landmarks - 30 Famous Landmarks in Brazil

 São Paulo Museum of Art Assis Chateaubriand, Bela Vista, São Paulo

 The São Paulo Art Museum (Museu de Arte de São Paulo), or MASP, has exhibits showcasing artworks from European, Brazilian, and other globally recognized artists.
-Located on Avenida Paulista, the museum has the most extensive collection of western art in Latin America, and visiting is one of the best things to do in São Paulo.
+Located on Avenida Paulista, the museum has the most extensive collection of Western art in Latin America, and visiting is one of the best things to do in São Paulo.

 Copacabana Beach, Copacabana, Rio de Janeiro

 Copacabana Beach is one of the most famous places of Brazil.
-Found in Rio de Janeiro, this beach is one of the places most synonymous with Brazil.
+Located in Rio de Janeiro, this beach is one of the places most synonymous with Brazil.

 The iconic beach is a favorite among both locals and tourists.
 It's the perfect place to sunbathe and relax.
 You can even pick up a caipirinha to enjoy as you chill on the beach!